Join us for a while in the old restored kitchen cafe for a range of sweet and savory meal options.

 We have a delicious menu to offer a whole range of delicious sweet and savory options, gluten free options and child-friendly choices.
 We serve some of the best coffee in town here in the tea rooms along with a selection of teas and quarter bottles of wine.
 We hope something tickles your fancy.

-Visitors are guaranteed of a warm welcome and the best in Irish hospitality.
+Wherever you choose to dine – visitors are guaranteed of a warm welcome and the best in Irish hospitality.